marapanzaru/Event-Manager--OOP/ReadMe.md

 # Life After School — Event Manager
-A C++ & Qt application for managing and organizing events happening after school.
+A C++ & Qt application for managing and organizing events.
 Built with a layered architecture, file persistence, custom undo/redo logic, and a complete Qt GUI.

 ---